Murabei-OpenSource-Codes/ai-photo-sampler--backend/README.md

 <figcaption align="center">
   <b>Django Admin used to interact with AI Photo Sampler.
 Experiment Team,
-  teams associated with an experiment sampling; Team/User association, associate a user this a team; Sampled image, register and associate images</b>
+  teams associated with an experiment sampling; Team/User association, associate a user with a team; Sampled image, register images and associate photos</b>
 </figcaption>

 </figure>

-### Experiment Team
+#### Experiment Team
 An organization of the user in experiment teams.
 Each user can only be associated with one team.
 When using the app, the photos will be associated with with the user's team at the moment.

-It is possible to associate key/value dimensions for teams.
+It is also possible to associate key/value dimensions for teams.

 <figure>